Secured Finance Docs

 What is Secured Finance?

 Secured Finance is a decentralized finance platform that facilitates peer-to-contract lending and derivatives trading.
-It's built on the Ethereum blockchain, offering a transparent, robust, and cost-effective alternative to traditional financial institutions.
-For more details, you can refer to our Secured Finance section.
+Built on multiple blockchains including Ethereum, Arbitrum, and Filecoin, it offers a transparent, robust, and cost-effective alternative to traditional financial institutions.

 What is a Zero-Coupon Bond (ZC Bond)?